The Museum offers free activity days twice a month

 (*occasionally closed to accommodate Matinees in the adjacent theater)

-Cost: Free (donations are welcome)
+Cost: FREE (donations are welcome)

-We feature a puppet show, hands-on exhibits, puppet craft time and several informal wide mouth puppet folk tales.
+and several informal wide mouth puppet folk tales.

 58 S 100 W, Brigham City, UT 84302